Fair Fountain (18CH4)

 dates of occupation, artifact assemblage, and location suggest that first Fendall and then

-Hawkins may have had the tenant(s) on the property for the purpose of trading within the
+Hawkins may have had the tenant(s) on the property for the purpose of trading with the

-local Indians.
-Other documents indicate that Zekiah Indians would sell deer skins to the
+local Indigenous population.
+Other documents indicate that residents of Zekiah Town would sell

-colonists, using trails established along Zekiah Swamp to reach colonial buyers at the
+deerskins to the colonists, using trails established along Zekiah Swamp to reach colonial

 along the Zekiah Swamp at this time.

-Zekiah Indian Town (not Zekiah Fort) was located somewhere in the vicinity.
+Zekiah Town (not Zekiah Fort) was located somewhere in the vicinity.
 The same document

-that describes Zekiah Indians with skins to sell en route to Westwood Manor, at the headwaters
+that describes people from Zekiah Town with skins to sell at the headwaters

-of Wicomico River, provides distances that place Zekiah Indian Town in the vicinity of Kerrick
+of Wicomico River provides distances that place Zekiah Town in the vicinity of Kerrick

 Run.
 Artifacts in the possession of a private individual and recovered from the vicinity